sotastudio/TYPO3.Extbase.Jqct/README.md

 ## Enhancements, ideas and bug reporting

 Please help me improving this Extension.
 Don't hesitate to contact me or let me know about issues.
-Visit the issues section at Github to get an overview about already opened bugs and feature requests.
+Visit the issues section on Github to get an overview about already opened bugs and feature requests.